DataDog/system-tests/lib-injection/README.md

 ## What is the lib-injection feature?

-The lib-injection project is a tool to allow injection of the tracer into a customer's application container without requiring them to modify their application images.
+The lib-injection project is a feature to allow injection of the Datadog library into a customer's application container without requiring them to modify their application images.

-This feature enables applications written in Java, Node or Python running Kubernetes to be automatically instrumented with the corresponding Datadog APM libraries.
+This feature enables applications written in Java, Node or Python running in Kubernetes to be automatically instrumented with the corresponding Datadog APM libraries.

+Currently, there are two different ways to have the Datadog library injected into the application container:

+1) Manually via Kubernetes annotations as described here: https://docs.datadoghq.com/tracing/trace_collection/admission_controller/.
+2) Automatically with Remote Config via the Datadog UI.

+References to "manual" and "auto" in the tests refer to these different features, respectively.

 ## How does it work?

-It works via the Kubernetes Admission Controller which adds special APM library Docker containers to the deployment.
-These containers contain everything necessary to install and instrument the application with the APM library.
+The feature works via the Kubernetes Admission Controller which adds special APM library Docker containers to the deployment.
+These containers, combined with environment variables and volume mounts contain everything necessary to install and instrument the application with the APM library.

 ## What’s the Datadog Cluster Agent and why?